darahea/joule_extensibility/tutorials/helloworld/step1/index.md

 In the subaccount where you set up Joule, go to `Instances & Subscriptions`and press on the Subscription `Joule`.
 A message "The service is up and running." should appear.
 Joule is now ready to use.

-### Joule IDE Extension installation
+### Install Joule IDE Extension

-If you use Visual Studio Code, follow the Joule IDE Extension installation guideline: https://help.sap.com/docs/joule/service-guide/joule-ide-extension
+If you are using Visual Studio Code, follow the Joule IDE Extension installation guideline: https://help.sap.com/docs/joule/service-guide/joule-ide-extension

 Make sure that you see the IDE Extension in the plugin section:

 ![image](assets/SAP.DAS.Wizard.png)

-### Joule Command Line Interface (CLI) installation
+### install Joule Command Line Interface (CLI)

 Follow the Joule Command Line Interface installation guideline: https://help.sap.com/docs/joule/service-guide/sap-digital-assistant-command-line-interface